 3.4.
 Checklist Assessment for Market hygiene and Parasitic contamination

 The fieldwork checklist showed variation in market hygiene and sanitary condition across the five market locations (Table 4) in respect to parasitic is significant (P=0.0231).
 Shasha and Odo-petu had the poorest sanitary conditions (mean hygiene rating =1.6) while Oja Oba was slightly fair (1.92).
 Isolo and FUTA market recorded better hygiene rating (3.25).
 Although, vegetables from Odo-petu was more contaminated than Shasha market, despite having equal hygiene rating.
-Hence, market hygiene and environmental condition is not only the determinant of parasitic contamination on vegetables (fig. 4).
+Hence, market hygiene and environmental condition is not only the determinant of parasitic contamination on vegetables (Fig. 4).

 3.5 Parasite types and identification

+Here, the author should write some paragraph about the presence of parasites pathogens and cite the figure 5-12 accordingly in the paragraph.

 Overall parasitic contamination of 66.25% discovered on vegetables from this study is an indication that raw leafy vegetables are sources of intestinal parasites when undercooked or eaten raw and could cause serious public health risk for households, community and globally.
 The extent of intestinal parasitic contamination on Waterleaf (Talinum triangulare) was highest among other edible vegetables understudied.
 Leafy vegetables tend to have more surface area and more crevices where parasite eggs or cysts can hide, they are also more likely to be contaminated through irrigation water or poor handling practices; this may make sense if waterleaf had the highest contamination.
 In Jos Nigeria, a higher prevalence of 75.9% was reported with African spinach (Amaranthus hybridus) being the mostly contaminated (Nadaboet al., 2022).
 The dominance of Strongyloides stercoralis larvae as the most common parasite aligns with findings from several studies (Yahaya and Bishop, 2022).
 This also aligns with the report of Animawet al. (2024) in Ethiopia on vegetables where S.stercoralis is found.
 Similarly, Kudahet al. (2018) also reported S. stercoralis as the most common parasite found in a research in Ghana on vegetables.
 This frequent occurrence may be associated with poor sanitation and irrigation water polluted by human feaces; and this is implicated as a causal agent for diarrhoea (Obebeet al., 2020).
 This human pathogenic parasitic roundworm causes strongyloidiasis, responsible for chronic infections that leads to serious lungs and digestive problems (WHO, 2014).
 Moreover, report of soil-transmitted helminthes- hookworms are also frequent contaminants.
-In a more recent report in Thailand (Laoraksawonget al., 2025), majority of the parasites discovered on vegetables were S. stercoralis, hookworm larve and Ascaris spp.
+In a more recent report in Thailand (Laoraksawonget al., 2025), majority of the parasites discovered on vegetables were S. stercoralis, hookworm larvae and Ascaris spp.
 Other parasites like Entamoeba histolytica, Giardia lamblia and oocyst of cryptosporidium are also commonly found (Alemu et al., 2019; Egbomet al., 2025).
 The presence of these parasites in fresh vegetables highlights the need for improved food safety measures and proper hygiene practice in cultivation, harvest and storage.
 Vegetables sourced from Odo-petu was more contaminated than Shasha market, despite having equal hygiene rating.
 This suggests that market hygiene and environmental condition is not only the determinant of parasitic contamination on vegetables; but sources of contamination, like soil quality, irrigation water, and how vendors handle the vegetables are also implicated as risk factors.
 In other words, poor hygiene alone does not fully account for differences in parasite load, other factors such as storage, transport condition, exposure time and water sources may contribute significantly.
 Hence visible hygiene condition at the point of sales does not solely determine parasitic contamination or intensity.

 4. Conclusion